-If you’re aiming for ultra-distance efforts, you might choose a shoe that has at least moderate room for your toes to wiggle in the toe box as well as midfoot lockdown that’s less aggressive and more forgiving as your feet start to swell after hours on the trail.
+If you’re aiming for ultra-distance efforts, you might choose a shoe that has at least moderate room for your toes to wiggle in the toebox, as well as a midfoot lockdown that’s less aggressive and more forgiving as your feet start to swell after hours on the trail.

 Wow!
-Amongst runners, you might as well ask about religion, sex, or politics before asking for opinions on heel-to-toe drop.
-I’m firmly in the camp of there’s no right answer than what works for you.
+Among runners, you might as well ask about religion, sex, or politics before asking for opinions on heel-to-toe drop.
+We’re firmly in the camp of the right answer is what works for you.

 It’s worth noting the small but growing number of trail shoes’ thick, highly rockered midsoles can negate much of the meaning and utility of heel-to-toe drop numbers.

-How deep should a trail shoe’s lugs be?
+How deep should a trail running shoe’s lugs be?

 Should I buy waterproof trail running shoes?

-In the vast majority of cases, no, you shouldn’t but waterproof trail running shoes for your trail runs.
-If it’s snowy or rainy out, I’ll often throw on waterproof shoes to walk down the street, shovel the sidewalk, or do something in the yard.
+In most cases, you shouldn’t buy waterproof trail running shoes for your trail runs.
+If it’s snowy or rainy, I’ll often throw on waterproof shoes to walk down the street, shovel the sidewalk, or do something in the yard.
 On the other hand, it’s very rare I wear them running.

 Why You Should Trust Us

 We began by compiling and considering a list of more than 200 dedicated trail running shoes currently on the market.
-We whittled down this list with the broad experience of iRunFar’s readers and the expert opinions of the iRunFar test team, who extensively test many dozens of trail shoes each year, including each and every shoe mentioned above.
-Then, Bryon Powell, who’s closely followed trail running shoes for iRunFar since 2008, and Morgan Tilton, a trail runner who’s reported on trail shoes from dozens of trade shows since 2012, compiled the list above.
+We whittled down this list with the broad experience of iRunFar’s readers and the expert opinions of the iRunFar team’s members, who extensively test dozens of trail shoes each year, including each shoe mentioned above.
+Then, Bryon Powell, who’s closely followed trail running shoes for iRunFar since 2008, created this guide.

-With the frequent addition of new trail running shoes and just as frequent revision of existing models, this is a living document.
-Indeed, by the time of this guide’s initial publication, we’ll be considering a whole new trove of trail shoes both amongst iRunFar’s test team and specifically to supplement this article.
+With the frequent addition of new trail running shoes and just as frequent revision of existing models, this will always be a living document.
+We’ll evolve it as shoes come and go from our team’s list of the best trail shoes available.
 Onward and upward!

 Do you need different shoes for trail running?